markope/crossbarwww/website/crossbario/iotcookbook/Apps-Alarm.md

 ### The Backend

-The backend receives a live stream of accelerometer data and determines whether any changes here should trigger an alarm.
-This is based, among other things, on whether the alarm is currently armed.
+The backend receives a live stream of accelerometer data when the alarm is armed and determines whether any changes here should trigger an alarm.
 It centrally distributes alarm events and changes in the armed state to all frontends.

 The backend as is is written for Node.js, but would be trivial to adapt for other languages with a WAMP library.